 ABC Supply History & Milestones

-Since its founding here in 1982, ABC Supply Co., Inc., has revolutionized the roofing material distribution business.
-In the process, the company has grown to be a nearly $6 billion enterprise serving the needs of the professional contractor with exterior building material stores across the United States.
+Since its founding in 1982, ABC Supply Co.
+Inc. has revolutionized the roofing material distribution business.
+In the process, the company has grown into a $10.5 billion enterprise serving the needs of the professional contractor with exterior building material stores across the United States.

 Following is a timeline of milestones in ABC Supply’s history.

 1982 – American Builders and Contractors Supply founded with three stores.

 1984 – 25 stores.
 ABC Supply is number three on the Inc. 500 list of America’s fastest-growing private companies.